What is Woodworm?

 Identifying The Woodworm Problem

+Having a specialists inspect the timber can avoid unnecessary treatments that may not be appropriate.
 There are a wide range of species so it’s important that the identification of a woodworm is done properly.
 Once our qualified woodworm specialists have provided a full diagnosis of the woodworm outbreak, they can then specify the most effective treatment.

 Dealing with wood boring insects is a delicate and careful procedure, making sure the whole area is effectively treated.